sydneyci11/INFO-5940-assignment01/README.md

 ✅ Provides contextually accurate responses using OpenAI's embeddings and GPT model.

+✅ Handling errors such as unsupported file types and empty document uploads.

 ## 🛠️ Prerequisites

 Before starting, ensure you have the following installed on your system: